 The pyromancer Glocken crafted replicas of the ring and is thought of as scandalous by the conservatives, who value authority.

 The old sorcerer is famed as “Carhillion of the Fold” in English, though this title is more accurately of “Darkness”. (晦冥) This foreboding name seems to be referencing the idea of enlightenment, that he is in darkness and seeks the light of knowledge.
 It is rather befitting then that Carhillion’s sole concern is solving the most profound mysteries of sorcery while recognizing that he is far from being enlightened.
 As a result, he shares the conservatives’ stance on taking shortcuts in training but at the same time sees no issue with learning the “impure” spells like Magic Weapon in his research.
-To him, sorcery is sorcery, and the fact that he can help us upgrade our pyromancy flames shows that he’s even willing to look outside of it for knowledge.
+To him, sorcery is sorcery, and the fact that he can help us upgrade our pyromancy flames shows that he is even willing to look outside of it for knowledge.
 This is why he gets in a “big fight” with Glocken rattling off on the severe shortcomings of this supposed learning environment.
 Whether it be the pyromancer’s enormous greed or the conservatives’ obsession with gatekeeping tradition and order, all of the faculty were beholden to their own petty wants and not the grander pursuit of truth.

 But he said, “This is a vulgar place for mastering the arts’ profound mysteries”… in a big fight with Glocken, who was my original master…